Open In App

 Report

-Given two sorted arrays, a[] and b[], the task is to find the median of these sorted arrays.
+Given two sorted arrays, a[] and b[], find the median of these sorted arrays.
 Assume that the two sorted arrays are merged and then median is selected from the combined array.

 This is an extension of Median of two sorted arrays of equal size problem.
 Here we handle arrays of unequal size also.